Retirement planning for the self-employed – what you need to know

 Don’t forget to insure yourself and your employees

 As a self-employed person, you will pay between 5.371% and 10% in OASI/IV/EO depending on your annual income.
-The minimum sum for an annual income of less than CHF 9,600 is CHF 503 a year.
+The minimum sum for an annual income of less than CHF 9,800 is CHF 514 a year (as of 2023).
 Up to an income of CHF 148,200, you’ll also pay family allowances (where applicable).
 Is your company doing so well you can take on additional staff?
 If so, you must remember that you’ll also have to pay employee contributions.

 How to take out insurance voluntarily